 When it came to the overall waterfalling experience, it was hard to beat this world famous attraction.

-While the rest of the waterfalls on our Top 10 List are primarily singular waterfall attractions, this one was really a network of countless waterfalls (some of which were impressive enough to stand out on their own).
+While the rest of the waterfalls on our Top 10 List are primarily singular waterfall attractions, this one consisted of a network of countless waterfalls.

 Add it all up, putting these waterfalls on this list was an absolute no-brainer as far as we were concerned.

-One of the more unique waterfalls we had ever seen in the world, this wild and wide waterfall tumbling on the Hvítá River in two tiers at 90 degree angles to each other was one of Iceland’s iconic natural attractions.
+One of the more unique waterfalls we had ever seen in the world, this wild and wide waterfall tumbled on the Hvítá River in two tiers at 90 degree angles to each other.

-In addition to the falls’ unique shape, we were also able to see rainbows arcing over the falls when we had the benefit of cooperative weather as well as a little patience.
+In addition to the falls’ unique shape, we also saw rainbows arcing over the falls when we weather cooperated.

-Even though this waterfall doesn’t flow year round, it does flow for a good part of the year and it’s one of the tallest in the world at 2,425ft.
+Even though this waterfall doesn’t flow year round, it does flow for a good part of the year.
+Plus, it dropped a whopping 2,425ft making it one of the tallest in the world.

-It’s the crown jewel of attractions in the incomparable Yosemite Valley and it’s easily seen from a multitude of viewpoints and trails.
+As the crown jewel of attractions in the incomparable Yosemite Valley, we managed to see this waterfall from a multitude of viewpoints and trails.

-Julie and I have been fortunate to have seen this falls so many times and in so many ways that we tend to think of it like an old friend.
+Julie and I have seen this falls so many times and in so many ways that we tend to think of it like an old friend.

-So given its ease of access, scenery, location, and sheer size, there was no doubt that we had to include this waterfall in our Top 10 Waterfalls List.
+So given its ease of access, scenery, location, and sheer size, we had no doubt about including this waterfall in our Top 10 Best Waterfalls List.

 Said to be one of the tallest single-drop waterfalls in the world, this rectangular-shaped monster (said to be 741ft tall and 370ft wide) sat atop the ancient Guyana Shield amidst some of the most pristine rainforest left on earth!

-Indeed a visit to this world wonder could yield rare wildlife settings as well as the reassurance that there were still places on the planet where nature was still allowed to thrive.
+Indeed a visit to this world wonder could yield rare wildlife settings.
+It also reassured us that places like this where nature can thrive still exist.